 Gelatin is a critical constituent of bone broth, which plays a role in improving the strength of the gut lining.
-This ultimately contributes to the health of probiotics and gut health.
+This protects against inflammation and leaky gut.
 Studies show how gelatin supports the health and integrity of the intestines (2).
 When you make your own bone broth, add a few tablespoons of apple cider vinegar to help break down the bones.

-Kombucha undergoes fermentation, and this means the beverage is rich in probiotics (3).
+Kombucha undergoes fermentation, and this means the beverage is rich in probiotics to help populate the gut microbiome (3).
 The tea is also rich in antioxidants, which fight free radicals and protect the digestive system.
 And some research also shows how it can heal stomach ulcers (4).